-Nicola Thorp was fired for refusing to wear high heels at her office job last year in London.
+Nicola Thorp was fired for refusing to wear high heels at her office job in London in 2016.
 After she challenged the British government, her story gained worldwide attention.
-And now, she's getting action.
-After reviewing her petition, the government said the dress code imposed on her was unlawful, and next month, Parliament will debate the topic of sexist dress codes and workplace discrimination.
+Now, she's getting action.
+After reviewing her petition, the government said the dress code imposed on her was unlawful, and even debated in Parliament to talk about sexist dress codes and workplace discrimination.

-In an essay for TODAY, Thorp, an actress, recounts her experience and reflects on what has happened since.
+In an essay for TODAY, published in January, Thorp, an actress and 2017 TODAY Style Hero, recounts her experience and reflects on what has happened since.

 It was always about more than just a pair of shoes.
 It might be 2017, but discrimination in the workplace is rife, and I’m not just talking about sexism.
 I have witnessed black women being told that their natural hair simply wasn’t “professional enough,” and being sent home and ordered to have it chemically straightened if they wanted to keep their jobs.
 There have been men who were told they can’t wear makeup, and women who were told to wear more or less makeup.